How It Works

 - Galapagos Green Sea Turtles Real-time in Water Ecology and Diving Behavior by Daniela Alarcón

-- Invasive Species in Galápagos by Gonzalo Rivas - Torres
+- Invasive Species and Drones in Galápagos by Gonzalo Rivas - Torre

 - Matching protocols and information in games by Pedro Romero